Survey Research Methods

 Assignment ** Ideas ** Books ** Articles ** RefWorks

 Your Theoretical Model Paper Assignment includes an literature review/annotated bibliography of previous research on your topic.
-To complete your annotated bibliography, you will need to locate at least five sources (books or peer-reviewed journals) and provide a full citation and one-paragraph description of each.
+To complete your annotated bibliography, you will need to locate at least five sources (books or peer-reviewed journals) and provide a full citation and one-paragraph summary of each.

 Have a general idea of what you might want to research, but need to narrow it down?

 ▪ Browse the sociology materials in the reference collection; you'll find encyclopedias, dictionaries, and other sources that will provide a general overview of a topic and may lead to additional sources.
 Look for sociology reference materials in the 2nd-floor reference shelves between H - HZ.

 Blackwell Encyclopedia of Sociology (REF HM425 .B53 2007)